EasternDoge/PlayerInformation/README.md

 A very simple Player information UI with just a few lines of code

-# How to set it up
+# How to change the server name

-Just drag it in to a your resource folder and start it
+Go to the html folder then open index.html file and change your server name

 # Features